 Thus, waldo was coined by Robert Heinlein, but it is widely used by other writers; likewise Ursula Le Guin’s ansible.
 The word psychohistory is used chiefly by Isaac Asimov, but he uses it in a wide range of works, and it is often discussed by other writers, even though they refer to it as an Asimovian term.
 Similarly, J. R. R. Tolkien’s primary world and sub-creation are used frequently by later critics.

 On the other hand, many words, even ones that are prominently used by well-known writers, remain limited to where they appeared.
-Examples include jaunt, in Alfred Bester’s The Stars My Destination; frelk, from Samuel Delany’s ‘Aye, and Gomorrah’; eptification, from John Brunner’s Stand on Zanzibar; and orogene from N. K. Jemisin’s Broken Earth trilogy.
+Examples include frelk, from Samuel Delany’s ‘Aye, and Gomorrah’; eptification, from John Brunner’s Stand on Zanzibar; orogene from N. K. Jemisin’s Broken Earth trilogy; and a number of Kurt Vonnegutisms, including ice nine and the terms connected to Bokononism in Cat’s Cradle.
 These will generally not be included.

 Certain rare terms may be entered, usually because they are historically interesting, are semantically related to more common terms, complete a set of grammatically related forms, or for similar reasons.

 Genuine scientific terms are a difficult issue.
 Words that were first used in SF (and continued to be used in SF), or that are used in SF in a notably different way from the scientific use, are all potential candidates for inclusion.
 Words that have always been scientific terms and that happen to be used in SF in the same sense are not generally entered; these do not become science-fictional solely because they are scientific.
 There are, however, some such terms that seem to give a science-fictional ‘flavor’ to a story, and we have occasionally put these in.
 But of all categories, the inclusion decisions around scientific terms are the most ambiguous.